King's Royal Regiment of New York: Raising the regiment (1776)

-St. Leger Expedition: 1777
+St. Leger's expedition (1777)

-Part of the British Army's strategy to defeat the Continental forces under General Washington involved invading New York from Canada along the traditional Lake Champlain and Lake George water route.
-A main army from Canada, under the command of Sir John Burgoyne, advanced southwards along this route towards Albany.
-A second army, under the command of Colonel Barry St. Leger, advanced from Carleton Island in the Saint Lawrence River to Oswego with the intention of descending the Mohawk River valley.
-St. Leger's army included a small force of regular British soldiers, a large American Indian contingent comprising Six Nations and Canadian Indian warriors, a contingent of Hessian soldiers, volunteers under Joseph Brant's command, and the King's Royal Yorkers under Johnson's command.
+Part of the British strategy to defeat the Continental Army under General Washington involved invading New York from Canada along the traditional Lake Champlain and Lake George water route.
+In June 1777, the main British army, under the command of Sir John Burgoyne, advanced southwards along this route towards Albany.
+A second force, under the command of Brigadier General Barry St. Leger, advanced from Carleton Island on the Saint Lawrence River to Oswego.
+The expedition ascended the Oswego and Oneida rivers to Oneida Lake then crossed to Fort Stanwix on the Mohawk River, intending to capture the fort before advancing downriver.
+St. Leger's army consisted of 240 British regulars, 90 jäger from Hesse-Hanau, Brant's Volunteers, and 250 men of the Royal Yorkers under Johnson's command.
+They were joined by 100 British Indian Department rangers from Fort Niagara led by deputy superintendent John Butler, and a large Indigenous contingent composed mainly of Seneca and Mississauga warriors.

-St. Leger's army besieged Fort Stanwix (located in modern Rome, New York), which was defended by a sizable contingent of Continental Army troops.
-During the siege, a relief column of 800 men under the command of General Nicholas Herkimer and comprising New York militia advanced towards Fort Stanwix.
-On 6 August 1777, this relief force was ambushed by American Indian and King's Royal Yorkers at the Battle of Oriskany.
-During the battle, the relief column was decimated and suffered over 400 casualties, including Herkimer himself, who eventually died of wounds.
-Routed, the surviving American militia retreated from Oriskany.
+In August 1777, St. Leger's army besieged Fort Stanwix (located in modern-day Rome, New York), which was defended by a sizable contingent of Continental Army troops.
+During the siege, a relief column of 750 New York militia under the command of Brigadier General Nicholas Herkimer approached Fort Stanwix.
+This relief force was ambushed by St. Leger's Indigenous allies, Brant's Volunteers, Indian Department rangers and the Royal Yorkers at the Battle of Oriskany.
+During the battle, the Americans suffered heavy losses, with over 400 casualties including Herkimer himself, who eventually died of his wounds.
+After several hours of fierce fighting, the Loyalist and Indigenous forces broke off the attack, allowing the surviving American militia to withdraw.

-During the Oriskany engagement, the garrison of Fort Stanwix attacked the encampment of the Crown forces.
-Johnson and his family were nearly captured, and large quantities of material were seized.
-Having suffered heavy casualties during the battle, St. Leger's American Indian allies were demoralized by the loss of their camp.
-The Crown and Indian forces retreated back towards Lake Ontario when reports of another relief force under the command of Benedict Arnold was received.
+During the Oriskany engagement, the garrison of Fort Stanwix attacked the encampment of the British forces.
+Johnson's personal baggage and papers were captured, and large quantities of material were seized.
+Having suffered heavy casualties during the battle, St. Leger's Indigenous allies were demoralized by the loss of their camp and began leaving.
+On 22 August, St. Leger abandoned the siege when reports of another relief force under the command of Brigadier General Benedict Arnold were received.

-Campaigns Into the New York valleys: 1778–1782
+St. Leger returned to Montreal, then immediately headed south with the Royal Yorkers to join Burgoyne.
+They were at Fort Ticonderoga when they learned that Burgoyne had been defeated at the Second Battle of Saratoga and had surrendered his army.
+Several weeks later the fort was abandoned and the Royal Yorkers went into winter quarters in villages near Montreal.

-For the remainder of the Revolution, the King's Royal Yorkers formed an integral part of Canada's garrison.
-However, each year the regiment sent parties on raids into the Mohawk and neighbouring valleys for the purposes of rescuing beleaguered Loyalists and interfering with the ability of the Continental Army forces to use the region's crops as a source of food for Washington's army.
-These raids were generally launched from the Lake Champlain corridor or from Oswego, and caused a great deal of disruption.
-The militia of Northern New York never recovered from the disaster at Oriskany, and the region stood relatively defenseless.
+Burning of the valleys (1778–1781)